lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 Sporocarps induced with FR could be crossed to verify species attribution of strains from the Netherlands but not from the Iranian Anzali lagoon; the latter strain was assigned to a novel species cluster from South America.
 Red-dominated light suppresses the formation of dissemination stages in both gametophyte and sporophyte-dominated lineages of plants, the response likely is a convergent ecological strategy to open fields.

-FR-responsive transcripts included MIKCc homologues of CMADS1 and miR319-controlled GAMYB transcription factors in the fern, transporters in _N. azollae_, and ycf2 in chloroplasts.
+FR-responsive transcripts included MIKC^C^ homologues of CMADS1 and miR319-controlled GAMYB transcription factors in the fern, transporters in _N. azollae_, and ycf2 in chloroplasts.
 Loci of conserved miRNA in the fern lineage included miR172, yet FR only induced miR529 and miR535, and reduced miR319 and miR159.
-Phylogenomic analyses of MIKCc transcription factors suggested that control of flowering and flower organ specification may have originated from the diploid to haploid phase transition in the homosporous common ancestor of ferns and seed plants.
+Phylogenomic analyses of MIKC^C^ transcription factors suggested that control of flowering and flower organ specification may have originated from the diploid to haploid phase transition in the homosporous common ancestor of ferns and seed plants.

 ## Introduction
 Ferns from the genus _Azolla_ thrive floating on freshwater.